Cookie Run: Cookie Run: Kingdom

-Cookie Run: OvenSmash is an upcoming game.
-Early concepts of the game were revealed by Devsisters, featuring some of the OvenBreak characters.
-It is the first game to be rendered entirely in 3D graphics.

-Spin-off titles
+CookieRun: Witch's Castle

+Cookie Run: Witch's Castle is a block puzzle game released on March 15, 2024.

+CookieRun: Tower of Adventures

+CookieRun: Tower of Adventures is a top-down action game released on June 25, 2024.

 Cookie Wars

-Cookie Wars is a spin-off game based around the plot of the previous Cookie Run games.
-It is a mobile strategy game that was in closed beta, with around 10,000 users testing the game from 10 to 16 April.
+Cookie Wars was a spin-off game based around the plot of the previous Cookie Run games.
+It is a mobile tower defense game that was in closed beta, with around 10,000 users testing the game from 10 to 16 April.

 On 26 July 2018, the game was soft launched in three countries, Thailand, Hong Kong and Canada.
 It released globally on 23 August 2018.

 On 15 April 2020, Devsisters announced that Cookie Wars would shut the game down in the following month.

 Cookie Run: Puzzle World

 Cookie Run: Puzzle World (formerly named Cookie Run: JellyPop and Hello!
 Brave Cookies) is a match-three puzzle game by Devsisters.
 The game was soft-launched in May 2019 and introduced to international users first to get feedback.
 It was later officially released in January 2020 worldwide.

 Cookie Run: Puzzle World underwent several name changes since its beta release.
 The current name was adopted on 26 July 2020.